Gadersd/stable-diffusion-burn/README.md

 ### Optional: Extract and Convert a Fine-Tuned Model

 If users are interested in using a fine-tuned version of stable diffusion, the Python scripts provided in this project can be used to transform a weight dump into a Burn model file.
-Note: the tinygrad dependency should be installed from source rather than with pip.
+This does not work on Windows.

 ```bash
 # Step into the Python directory